andycowl/bbdb3-manual/tutorial.rst

          Atlanta
          GA

 Printing
 --------

-`bbdb-print` produces a TeX file for the current set of contacts and uses bbdb-print-tex-path (typically /path/to/bbdb/tex) to locate the TeX templates.
+:function:`bbdb-print` produces a TeX file for the current set of contacts and uses :variable:`bbdb-print-tex-path` (typically /path/to/bbdb/tex) to locate the TeX templates.

 BBDB then creates a TeX file which must be processed using TeX (not LaTeX) to produce a PDF ready for printing.